jmilne22/dotfiles/spotifyd/Readme.md

 # Enables the service; it should autostart on boot
 `systemctl enable --user spotifyd.service`

-# Disables the service; it should stop autostarting on boot

 # Checks how the service is going
 `systemctly status --user spotifyd.service`